edwardmcindoe/r_bellabeat_wellness/README.md

    - Create content that educates users on the benefits of regular activity, supported by data insights on daily and weekly patterns.

 4. **Feature Enhancements:**
-   - Consider adding personalized insights and recommendations based on users' activity data to keep them engaged and motivated.
+   - Consider adding personalised insights and recommendations based on users' activity data to keep them engaged and motivated.

 ## Conclusion
 This analysis provides valuable insights into how users engage with their smart devices and highlights opportunities for Bellabeat to enhance its marketing strategies and product offerings.
 By leveraging these insights, Bellabeat can better support its users in achieving their health and wellness goals.